Tine-m/docker-ci-intro/deck/DockerMySQL.md

 This exercise will make you run MySQL in a Docker Container on your local developer computer.

-[Docker Cheat Sheet](DockerCheatSheet.md): Commands that might come in handy for the following.
 [Docker Cheat Sheet](Docker-Cheat-Sheet.pdf): Commands that might come in handy for the following.

 *Before we start, you might wonder why do this, if you already have MySQL installed on your computer.*